cullyrs/MoneyManagementApp/README.md

 ### **2. Database Schema Changes**

-- Switched to a new MongoDB instance (update `api.json` for connectivity).
+- Switched to a new MongoDB instance (update `config.env` for connectivity).
 - Category now has a `type` field to distinguish income vs. expenses.
 - Removed budget and goal categories (budgets/goals are now tracked monthly).
 - Transactions now store category names instead of IDs.